-- 1.2 Limitations.
+1.2 Limitations.
 The scope of this standard is limited to exterior applications where the FPIS product is used as an exterior wall sheathing that is required to resist transverse wind loading only.
-The following applications are excluded from the scope of this standard: - 1.
-Applications of FPIS products that are intended to provide structural functions in addition to transverse wind load resistance of a wall assembly, such as in-plane racking shear resistance (wall bracing), in-plane uplift resistance, and buckling restraint of study or columns. - 2.
+The following applications are excluded from the scope of this standard:

+- 1. Applications of FPIS products that are intended to provide structural functions in addition to transverse wind load resistance of a wall assembly, such as in-plane racking shear resistance (wall bracing), in-plane uplift resistance, and buckling restraint of studs or columns. - 2.
 Applications of FPIS products used in contact with and over sheathing and its fastening capable of independently resisting wind loads (see over-sheathing), used in contact with and under sheathing and its fastening capable of independently resisting wind loads, used on interior building walls, or used on the interior side of exterior walls behind an interior finish material. - 3.
-Applications where FPIS is used as part of an Exterior Insulating Finish System. - 1.3 Additional Considerations.
-Wall assemblies including FPIS products shall comply with the applicable building code and, where adopted, the requirements of ANSI/ABTG FS200.1.
+Applications where FPIS is used as part of an Exterior Insulating Finish System.

+1.3 Additional Considerations.
+Wall assemblies including FPIS products shall comply with the applicable building code.

-User Note: Refer to Commentary C1.3 for guidance on end use and code compliance considerations related to use of FPIS products on exterior wall assemblies, including cladding attachment, fire safety, thermal resistance, water resistive barrier performance, and wind-borne debris resistance.
+User Note: Refer to Commentary C1.3 for guidance on end use and code compliance considerations related to use of FPIS products on exterior wall assemblies, including:

-- 1.4 Material Requirements.
+Cladding attachment Fire safety Thermal resistance Water resistive barrier performance Wind-borne debris resistance 1.4 Material Requirements.
 FPIS products used in accordance with this standard shall comply with the following material standards, as applicable, and the additional quality assurance requirements of Section 7.0:

 - Expanded polystyrene (EPS) ASTM C578

 - Extruded polystyrene (XPS) ASTM C578

 - Polyisocyanurate (Polyiso) ASTM C1289

-- 1.5 Alternative Methods of Compliance.
+1.5 Alternative Methods of Compliance.
 The provisions of this standard are not intended to prevent use of alternative methods of compliance as permitted by the applicable building code.
 Alternate methods shall comply with the intent of this standard and shall be at least the equivalent of that prescribed in this standard for wind pressure resistance qualification and quality assurance.